Review: Nikon Nikkor Z 28mm f/2.8

 Nikkor 28mm f/2.8 | Plastic mount

 The Nikkor 28/2.8 is a simple lens.
 Its only control point is the manual focus ring, which operates smoothly.
-This control ring can be customized for manual focusing or to adjust aperture, ISO, or exposure compensation.
+This control ring can be customised for manual focusing or to adjust aperture, ISO sensitivity, exposure compensation, or to nothing at all.
+Like all the other Nikon Z lenses the direction of manual focusing can also be reversed.
 The lens features an accurate, silent, and speedy autofocus, facilitated by dual stepping motors.
 This lens has been the first Nikon Z lens with dual stepping motors.
 While the speed is quite impressive, it is not particularly remarkable for a wide-angle lens.
 It employs an internal focusing mechanism and maintains its size during autofocus operation.
 As previously mentioned, the lens lacks an aperture ring; aperture settings are controlled from the camera by the electromagnetic diaphragm mechanism in the barrel.

 TTARTISAN Review test TTArtisan 250mm f/5.6 f5.6 mirror Reflex M42 Z nikon z6 Z6ii z50 z30 zfc z7 z7ii Z8 Z9 Zf nikon z f fc Sony FE Fujifilm Fuji X canon rf m43 review nikon z z-fc z30 z50 test sharpness bokeh coma vignetting Flare 24mp nikon z6 z6ii 46mp nikon z7 z7ii Z8 Z9 Zf nikon z fNikon Z 7II | TTArtisan 250mm f/5.6 Mirror | FX